jtpaasch/scram/README.md

 ## Usage

-To run `scram`, point the runner (the executable) to a scram-friendly file:
+To run `scram`, point the runner (the executable) to a file, for instance:

 ```
 bin/scram example.md